zamronypj/fano-app/README.md

 Make adjustment as you need in `build.cfg`, `build.prod.cfg`, `build.dev.cfg`
 and run `build.sh` shell script.

-These `*.cfg` files contains some Free Pascal compiler switches that you can turn on/off to change how executable is compiled and generated.
+These `*.cfg` files contain some Free Pascal compiler switches that you can turn on/off to change how executable is compiled and generated.
 For complete explanation on available compiler switches, coonsult Free Pascal documentation.

 Also copy `app/config/config.json.sample` to `app/config/config.json`.